semgrep/semgrep-docs/docs/running-rules.md

 ## Next steps

-Contribute to the registry by writing your own rules and adding them to the <a href="https://github.com/returntocorp/semgrep-rules" target="_blank">Semgrep rules repository</a>.
-Find out how to contribute to Semgrep rules repository by reading [Contributing to Semgrep rules](contributing/contributing-rules.md) guide.
+Find out how to contribute to [Semgrep rules repository](https://github.com/returntocorp/semgrep-rules) by reading [Contributing to Semgrep rules](contributing/contributing-rules.md) guide.

 ## Number of Semgrep rules